jessiexlee/vitepress-site/index.md

 ---
-title: Home
+title:
-subtext: Thoughts to share
+subtext: Where things happen ......
 ---